Signed in as:

 Get exclusive content not found anywhere else.
 Limited to 100 conductors.
 Register today and reserve your place.

-The CMO Consortium is membership based.
+CMO is membership based.
 Registration is required.
-The CMO Consortium offers masterclasses live and online, musical advice, introductions and references, competition preparation, recording options and career consultation for advanced students and professional conductors.
+The CMO GREAT MAESTROS offers masterclasses live and online, musical advice, introductions and references, competition preparation, recording options and career consultation for advanced students and professional conductors.
+Paid Private lessons and masterclass are available.
+Live Orchestra masterclasses and competitions to be scheduled.

 - Engagements And Exchanges